Auja al-Hafir: 2nd century BCE to 7th century CE

-Pottery remains found in the area date back to the 2nd century BC. and are associated with the traces of massive foundations of an unknown building probably of Nabatean construction.
-The area appears to have remained under the Nabatean sphere of influence, outwith the Hasmonaean and Herodian Kingdoms, until AD 105 when Trajan annexed the Nabataean Kingdom.
+Pottery remains found in the area date back to the 2nd century BC. and are associated with the traces of massive foundations of an unknown building probably of Nabataean construction.
+The area appears to have remained under the Nabatean sphere of influence, outside the Hasmonaean and Herodian Kingdoms, until AD 105 when Trajan annexed the Nabataean Kingdom.
 A large rectangular hill-top fort probably dates from the 4th century AD.
 A church and associated buildings have been dated as having been built before AD 464.
 Auja al-Hafir was struck by the great plague which swept the Eastern Mediterranean around AD 541.
 During the 1930s a large number of papyri, dating from the 6th and 7th century, were found.
-One of which is from the local Arab governor granting Christian inhabitants freedom of worship on payment of the appropriate tax.
-After 700 AD the town appears to have lost its settled population, possibly due to changing rainfall patterns.
+One of them is from the local Arab governor granting Christian inhabitants freedom of worship on payment of the appropriate tax.
+After AD 700 the town appears to have lost its settled population, possibly due to changing rainfall patterns.